Development of an IRVM Program

 Identify what staff member will implement the plan.
 County or city officials will sometimes have someone who is already on staff implement the plan.
 More often, counties will create a new roadside vegetation manager position.

 Most roadside managers are responsible for at least 2,500 acres of roadside vegetation.
-They will be more efficient and able to get more done if they have the assistance of a permanent or temporary technician and summer help.
+They will be able to get more done if they have the assistance of a permanent or temporary technician and summer help.
 With proper funding, a roadside program has a sufficient workload to employ

 Results from the latest roadside manager salary survey can help when budgeting for staff salaries.
 Potential funding sources in the county budget for roadside positions include the rural basic fund, secondary road fund, road clearing appropriation, and county conservation board budget.
 See an example of a roadside manager job description in the appendix.